AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 at rest and asleep.
-For before the coming of Christ death used to be called death, and not only so, but Hades, but after his coming and dying for the life of the world, death came to be called death no longer, but sleep and repose.\"[^98] The word cemeteries, dormitories, shows us that death was regarded as a state of repose and thus a condition of hope.
-In fact, \"in this auspicious word," now for the first time applied to the tomb, there is manifest a sense of hope and immortality, the result of a new religion.
-A star had arisen on the borders of the grave, dispelling the horror of darkness which had hitherto reigned there; the prospect beyond was now cleared up, and so dazzling was the view of an \'eternal city sculptured in the sky, that numbers were found eager to rush through the gate of martyrdom, for the hope of entering its starry portals."[^99]
+For before the coming of Christ death used to be called death, and not only so, but Hades, but after his coming and dying for the life of the world, death came to be called death no longer, but sleep and repose."[^98] The word cemeteries, dormitories, shows us that death was regarded as a state of repose and thus a condition of hope.
+In fact, "in this auspicious word," now for the first time applied to the tomb, there is manifest a sense of hope and immortality, the result of a new religion.
+A star had arisen on the borders of the grave, dispelling the horror of darkness which had hitherto reigned there; the prospect beyond was now cleared up, and so dazzling was the view of an 'eternal city sculptured in the sky, that numbers were found eager to rush through the gate of martyrdom, for the hope of entering its starry portals."[^99]